datajake1999/Timidity_VSTi/readme.md

 * Tuukka Toivonen and other's, for writing the original version of Timidity.
 * Y.Nagamidori, for creating GSPlayer.
 * HIMS, for using GSPlayer as the underlying playback engine for media files on their older Braille Sense note takers that ran Windows CE.
 This is how I was introduced to Timidity in the first place, however I didn't know it at the time.
-* Me, for writing the VST interface for this synth.
+* Me (Datajake), for writing the VST interface for this synth.
 It is about time someone did so.
 * Gravis, for creating the Ultrasound series of sound cards back in the 90s.
 * Old blogs and forums, for tips on VST development.
+* Charles Petzold, for writing Programming Windows, Fifth Edition.